-Why ORM Is a Brand’s Secret Weapon
+Why ORM Is a Brand’s Secret Weapon?

 Picture this: someone posts a photo of your product with a scathing caption.
 Maybe it’s a customer complaint, maybe it’s exaggerated—but it spreads.
 Within hours, you’re trending for all the wrong reasons.
 Comments pile on.
 News outlets pick it up.
 And suddenly, one post has rewritten your brand’s entire image.